-First, you should turn to your automaker’s or insurance company’s roadside assistance program.
-These work by contacting a nearby service center, who will then send out a tow truck and mechanic to change the tire for you.
+First, visit your automaker’s or insurance company’s roadside assistance program.
+These work by contacting a nearby service center, which will send you a tow truck and mechanic to change the tire.

-Be aware of your current mileage, though, if you use the assistance program that came with your car; these programs typically expire after a set time or mileage level.
-If you don’t have a roadside assistance program, it may be worth considering one for situations like this.
+However, be aware of your current mileage if you use the assistance program that came with your car; these programs typically expire after a set time or mileage level.
+If you don’t have a roadside assistance program, it may be worth considering one.

 Otherwise, if you belong to AAA, you can contact them.
-Needless to say, having these numbers ahead of time – and stored in the vehicle as part of a proper emergency car kit – can make your life a lot easier.
+Having these numbers ahead of time – and stored in the vehicle as part of a proper emergency car kit – can make your life much easier.

 A final word of caution: Always be careful when anyone approaches you to help.
-This is especially true if a vehicle stops and it’s not a clearly marked police car, courtesy van, or tow truck.
-In most cases, it will be a generous stranger looking to lend a hand.
+This is especially true if a vehicle stops and it’s not a marked police car, courtesy van, or tow truck.
+In most cases, a generous stranger will be looking to lend a hand.
 But not always.
-If you have any worries, stay in your vehicle with the doors locked and call 911 if the need arises.
+If you have any worries, stay in your vehicle with locked doors and call 911 if needed.